The ultimate guide on how to choose a bank account.

 - Access.
 Use any Citibank, Westpac, St.George, Bank of Melbourne or BankSA ATMs in Australia free of charge.

 - Fees.
 Fee-free international money transfers to any bank and no fees for Citibank overseas ATM or in-store transactions.

 - Debit card.
-Get a free Visa Debit card with Visa payWave so you can shop online, in-store or overseas.
+Get a free Debit MasterCard with MasterCard PayPass so you can shop online, in-store or overseas.

 These accounts are especially designed for saving purposes and boosting your personal savings.
 They give you a higher interest rate compared to transaction accounts.
 Other accounts put restrictions on your withdrawals so you can actually reach your savings goals without spending your money.
 As you save more money, you’ll be able to take that holiday you've been wanting or pay off your HECS debt.

 There are several types of savings accounts that you’ll need to be aware of before you choose the one that’s right for you.
 They include regular savings accounts, bonus savers and introductory bonus savings accounts.
 Here are some of the features to compare before choosing the best suited savings account for you:

 - The interest rate.
 How often is interest paid into your account and for how long does the bonus or introductory interest rate apply?

 - Minimum and maximum account balances.

 - What interest you lose if you withdraw money and what rewards you get if you deposit money regularly.